Siziksu/JavaAsyncObject/README.md

 5. It just uses the `Action` function, the `subscribe` method (`Action`, `Error`), has 7 seconds delay and returns an error.
 6. It just uses the `Action` function, the `subscribe` method (`Action`, `Success`, `Error`) and has 6 seconds delay.

-The result will be something like this (notice that the `-> END METHOD` line can be shown in another position because of the async nature of the threads):
+__Note__: The result will be something like this (notice that the `-> END PROGRAM` and the `request x started` lines maybe sorted different because of the threads):

 ```
--> START METHOD
+-> START PROGRAM
 request 1 started in [Thread-0] (2 seconds delay response)
 request 2 started in [Thread-1] (4 seconds delay response)
 request 3 started in [pool-1-thread-1] (3 seconds delay response)
-request 4 started in [pool-1-thread-2] (5 seconds delay response)
+request 4 started in [pool-1-thread-2] and won't have response feedback (5 seconds process)
 request 5 started in [Thread-2] (4 seconds delay response)
--> END METHOD
+-> END PROGRAM
 request 6 started in [Thread-3] (4 seconds delay response)
 java.lang.Exception: Fake error
 request 1 done